Introduction

 Components Used

-All teaming/bonding methods that are switch independent are supported in the UCS B-series environment.
+All teaming/bonding methods that are switch-independent are supported in the UCS Fabric Interconnect environment.
 These bonding modes do not require any special configuration on the switch/UCS side.

-Switch dependent bonding modes require a port-channel to be configured on the switch side.
-The Fabric Interconnect, which is the switch in this case, cannot form a port-channel with the VIC card present in the servers.
-Hence such bonding modes will cause MAC flapping on the UCS and upstream switches.
+Switch-dependent bonding modes require a port channel to be configured on the switch side.
+The Fabric Interconnect, which is the switch in this case, cannot form a port channel with the VIC card present in the servers.
+Furthermore, such bonding modes also cause MAC flapping on the UCS and upstream switches and are hence unsupported.

-This list is applicable for both the native operating system and for a hypervisor environment with virtual machines.
+This list is applicable for both the native (bare metal) operating system and for a hypervisor environment with virtual machines.

 - Route Based on Originating Port ID